USEPA/SSN2/inst/joss/paper.md

 \caption{Middle Fork 2004 stream networks.
 Observed sites are represented by brown, closed circles.
 Prediction sites are represented by blue, closed triangles.}\label{fig:steam-network}
 \end{figure}

-Prior to statistical modeling, hydrologic distance matrices are created: [@ver2010moving]:
+Prior to statistical modeling, hydrologic distance matrices are created [@ver2010moving]:

 ``` r
 ssn_create_distmat(mf04p, predpts = "pred1km", overwrite = TRUE)
 ```

-Of particular interest here is summer mean stream temperature (`Summer_mn`) in degrees Celsius, which we will model as a function of elevation (`ELEV_DEM`) and watershed-averaged precipitation (`AREAWTMAP`) with exponential, spherical, and Gaussian structures for the tail-up, tail-down, and Euclidean errors, respectively.
+Of particular interest here is summer mean stream temperature (`Summer_mn`) in degrees Celsius, which will be modeled as a function of elevation (`ELEV_DEM`) and watershed-averaged precipitation (`AREAWTMAP`) with exponential, spherical, and Gaussian structures for the tail-up, tail-down, and Euclidean errors, respectively, and a nugget effect (by default).
 Using `ssn_lm()`, the model is fit:

 ``` r
 ssn_mod <- ssn_lm(